TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 What does this mean?

-This tells us that the first character of the database name is `"u"`.
+This confirms that the first character of the database name is `"u"`.

 At this point, we can spend a lot of time dumping all the content from the database.